Graph pattern search

 Step-by-step pattern building with proactive suggestions

-Another approach to building graph patterns is to use the proactive suggestions feature of Bloom.
+One approach to building graph patterns is to use the proactive suggestions feature of Bloom.
 This is useful when you need assistance with picking elements of your graph schema (e.g. relationship types from a label or categories that connect together).

 proactive blank input

-proactive order selected
+proactive product selected

 Category, label and relationship type matches are searched in Bloom’s in-memory metadata of available graph and Perspective elements.
 For property matches, Bloom queries the database instead to find suggestions.
 To do so, Bloom relies on property indexes to be set up in the database for any properties that should be searchable in Bloom.

 For bigger graphs, all properties of a node with a certain label are considered as indexed if there are less than 1000 nodes with the specific label.
-However, if a property has the same value on more than 10% of the nodes, it will not be searchable, whether indexed or not, for performance reasons.
+However, if a property has the same value on more than 10% of the nodes, it is not searchable, whether indexed or not, for performance reasons.
 For small graphs with low cardinality in data values (e.g. the Movies graph, found in the example data sets), Bloom is able to search for property values without requiring an index.

-Depending on the search input, the number of indexes, and the speed of typing in the search box, it is possible that Bloom will run a large number of index lookup queries to find relevant matches.
+Depending on the search input, the number of indexes, and the speed of typing in the search box, it is possible that Bloom runs a large number of index lookup queries to find relevant matches.
 Optimizations are built-in to delay firing queries while waiting for user to complete the input and to cancel un-needed queries if the input is changed.

-Bloom will also attempt to hide pattern permutations from the suggestions list, if they are not found in the database.
+Bloom also attempts to hide pattern permutations from the suggestions list, if they are not found in the database.
 This may not be applicable in all situations.
 It is possible for database performance issues or network latency between the user’s machine and the Neo4j server to cause delays in showing search suggestions.

 Case sensitivity of input